Last reviewed on 8 September 2021

 Please remember that there is no right or wrong way to feel when someone dies – everyone deals with grief differently.
 To help you cope with your feelings and find a way through this, Good Thinking has put together these tips.
-You might also find the Apart of Me app useful as it helps you to explore, accept, understand and articulate your experience of grief and the wide range of emotions connected to it.
+You might also find the free Apart of Me app useful as it helps you to explore, accept, understand and articulate your experience of grief and the wide range of emotions connected to it.

 Find contact details for London’s NHS 24/7 helplines and other support organisations in our urgent support article.

 The time immediately after someone has died can be particularly distressing and the COVID-19 restrictions could make it even harder.
 In the weeks and months that follow, you can expect to go through various stages of grief, including:

 You’ll probably find that you go in and out of these different stages over time and that certain feelings return on special dates, such as birthdays and anniversaries.

 As well as talking to your family and friends about how you feel, it can be helpful to express yourself in other ways.
 Could you write a letter, a poem or a song?
 Make a photo album, a memory box or a playlist?
 Cuddle your pets or draw a picture?

 The main thing to remember is that you don’t have to put on a brave face – it’s OK to feel sad, angry and to cry.
 It’s also OK to smile and laugh when you’re remembering your loved one and it’s OK to have fun with your friends again.